 Tankmates for Vampire Shrimp

-Despite their menacing name, Vampire shrimp are undoubtedly peace loving and non-aggressive creatures.
-You can easily keep them with any type of dwarf shrimp (Cherry shrimp, Snowball shrimp, Caridina cf. Babaulti, Ghost shrimp, Amano shrimp, etc).
+Despite their menacing name, Vampire shrimp are undoubtedly peace-loving and non-aggressive creatures.
+You can easily keep them with any type of dwarf shrimp (Cherry shrimp, Snowball shrimp, Caridina cf. Babaulti, Ghost shrimp, Amano shrimp, Bamboo shrimp, Blue tiger shrimp, Blue Velvet Shrimp, Malawa Shrimp, Red Nose shrimp, Tangerine Tiger Shrimp, etc).
 They will not bother each other and there will not be any risk of crossbreeding (read more about it).

 You can read my article “Сherry Shrimp in a Community Tank.
 Tips to Make it Successful”.